shoaibsultann/Web-Dev-100x/Week-11/11.2 - Recoil/Lecture Code/01-Counter-App/README.md

-# Easy Explanation of this APP
+# Easy Explanation of this APP.

 This code implements a simple React application to manage and display a counter value.
 However, it is labeled as **"bad code"** because it doesn't use the most efficient or clean design practices.
 Let’s go through the code step by step: